Are West’s Centuries Of Muslim Dehumanization And Islamophobia Linked?

 Arjana surveyed medieval, early modern, and contemporary literature, art, and cinema, to examine the dehumanizing representation and to analyze the impact of such representations on perceptions of Muslims today.
 She studied the demons and giants of the Middle Ages, hunchbacks with filed teeth featured in film 300 (2007).
 Arjana concluded that constructions of Muslim monsters constitute a recurring theme first formulated in medieval Christian thought.

-Jonathan Lyons’s book Islam Through Western Eyes is another magisterial work on the subject.
-It analyses 1,000 years of the West’s anti-Muslim ideas and images formulated in the medieval halls of the Roman Curia and courts of the European Crusaders.
-Lyons writes the ideas have been perfected in the newsrooms of television networks such as Fox News.
+Jonathan Lyons’s book Islam Through Western Eyes is another magisterial work on this subject analysing 1,000 years of the West’s anti-Muslim ideas and images formulated in the medieval halls of the Roman Curia and courts of the European Crusaders.
+He writes the ideas have been perfected in the newsrooms of television networks such as Fox News.
 He blames the grand totalising narrative that the ideas have created for preventing the West from engaging in any meaningful or productive way with Muslims.

-The Europeans eventually overcame the ‘Dark Ages’.
-They embraced rationality and science, to become the guiding lights for the rest of the world particularly by fostering liberal multiculturalism.
-Anti-Muslim ideas and images have, however, also persisted in the West and lately most overtly in France despite the liberty, equality, and fraternity enshrined in its Constitution.
-It has manifested in the banning of religious clothing deemed inappropriate in the classroom every few years.
+The Europeans may have overcome the ‘Dark Ages’, and embraced rationality and science, to become the guiding lights for the rest of the world particularly by fostering liberal multiculturalism but anti-Muslim ideas and images have persisted, and most overtly in France despite the liberty, equality, and fraternity enshrined in its Constitution.
+It has manifested in the ban on religious clothing deemed inappropriate in the classrooms every few years.

 That a minuscule proportion of 12 million pupils in France wore the garment was clear on day one of the implementation of the ban.
 Just 298 students across France came to schools wearing the robe and most of them were persuaded to change it.
 Only 67 were sent home when they refused to change.
 Just a handful of students wearing a piece of cloth did not warrant now-familiar French hysteria about Muslimness in the name of protecting France’s secular tradition.